opendatahub-io/architecture-decision-records/model-serving/ODH-ADR-MS-0001-kserve-private-network-in-cluster.md

 ## Goals
 - Pods without an Istio sidecar should have access to the isvc endpoint.
-- Ensure a seamless transition for users from ModelMash to KServe.
+- Ensure a seamless transition for users from ModelMesh to KServe.
 - Implement a stable and tested solution.

 ## Non-Goals